t33bu/microservice-examples/README.md

 This will (first build and) start the configured containers.
 Then, typing <kbd>Ctrl-C</kbd> several times stops the example running.

+Note!
+This example does not setup the private network, required for the containers to communicatye with each other.

 ## Manual start-up

 Individual containers can also be started using command line with additional steps: